Tattoo FAQ

 30) What is the most painful place to be tattooed?

 Pain varies from person to person.
-General consensus is the ribs, tops of feet, elbow, chest, inside the elbow, inner arm, and back of the knee are the most painful.
+The general consensus is the ribs, tops of feet, elbow, chest, inside the elbow, inner arm, and back of the knee are the most painful.
 Don’t choose an area or a size based on the pain factor.
 The tattoo’s beauty will last for decades longer than the minimal difference in sensation.

 31) What happens if it gets infected?